lowerbarriers/finished-starter/collections/_docs/content-guide/voice-tone.md

 meta:
   description: "The mission, vision, and goals of the website qua website."
   #  image:
-  #    alt: "Shelby and Brad among the stars" # It's okay for this to be empty if the image is decorative
+  #    alt: "Default social image" # It's okay for this to be empty if the image is decorative
   #    src: required/meta-image--default.jpg
   robots: "noindex,follow"
 #  title: "Overrides the tab title and social titles"